Andriyan Nikolayev

 Николаев; 5 September 1929 – 3 July 2004) was a Soviet cosmonaut.
 In 1962, aboard Vostok 3, he became the third Soviet cosmonaut to fly into space.
-Nikolayev was an ethnic Chuvash and because of it considered the first Turkic cosmonaut.
+Nikolayev was an ethnic Chuvash and because of it is considered the first Turkic cosmonaut.

 Early life

 Andrian Grigoryevich Nikolayev was born on 5 September 1929, in Shorshely, a village in the Chuvash region of the Volga River valley, and spent his time growing up on a collective farm.

 Education and career

 Nikolayev supported his family following the death of his father in 1944, however this was not preferred by his mother, who preferred that he earn an education.
 Nikolayev later entered medical school before he joined the Soviet army.
 During his training Nikolayev was able to maintain a very calm state during stressful situations.
 Nikolayev's calm made him a fair candidate for becoming a cosmonaut.
 His future colleagues Yuri Gagarin, Gherman Titov, and seventeen others joined him in March 1960.
 Nikolayev's future wife was cosmonaut Valentina Tereshkova, and he reportedly kissed her goodbye before boarding Vostok 3.